hukenovs/hagrid/README.md

 ## Annotations

-The annotations consist of bounding boxes of hands with gesture labels in COCO format `[top left X position, top left Y position, width, height]`.
-Also annotations have markups of `leading hands` (`left` of `right` for gesture hand) and `leading_conf` as confidence for `leading_hand` annotation.
+The annotations consist of bounding boxes of hands in COCO format `[top left X position, top left Y position, width, height]` with gesture labels.
+Also annotations have markups of `leading hands` (`left` or `right` for gesture hand) and `leading_conf` as confidence for `leading_hand` annotation.
 We provide `user_id` field that will allow you to split the train / val dataset yourself.
 ```json
 "03487280-224f-490d-8e36-6c5f48e3d7a0": {
   "bboxes": [